 When choosing the right art supplies, selecting materials to help you achieve your desired results is essential.

 If you’re looking to create vibrant colors with your colored pencils, for example, you’ll need a set of high-quality artist-grade supplies.
-In contrast, it might be more cost-effective to purchase a set of hobby-grade supplies if you’re starting.
+In contrast, purchasing hobby-grade supplies might be more cost-effective if you’re starting.

 Understand the Different Types of Colored Pencils

 Not all colored pencils are created equal.
-There are three main colored pencils on the market today: wax-based, oil-based, and watercolor.
+There are three primary colored pencils on the market today: wax-based, oil-based, and watercolor.

 Wax-based pencils are the most commonly used and are known for their softness and blend-ability.
 Oil-based pencils are harder than wax-based pencils, providing a crisper line, while watercolor pencils can be dissolved with water to create a watercolor effect.